 The Company made an application (the "Application") to the Wyoming Oil and Gas Conservation Commission (the "WOGCC") to temporarily flare additional gas at its operated BFSU miscible flood project to ease the high pressures and gas volumes at certain producing wells.
 These high pressures have caused safety concerns during workovers, at well-site production facilities and with the current GGS, which contributed to the oil production curtailments.
 Temporary gas flaring at some or all of these wells is intended to improve productivity and safety until a field wide solution is engineered and implemented.
 The design phase of this GGS debottlenecking project is complete and installation of phase 1 commenced in the second quarter of 2023.
-Gas production from two wells has recently been tied directly into the gas plant for recycle and to reduce the load on the existing GGS.
+Completion of this phase of the project and commissioning of new wellsite equipment and gathering system lines will occur very early in the third quarter of 2023, which will eliminate the requirement to flare excess gas.

-On October 11, 2022, the Company received official verbal approval from the WOGCC to flare up to 540 Mmcf (3,000 mcf/d) for 180 days on a group of 20 wells in the BFSU, which was recently extended on March 14, 2023 for an additional 180 days ending in October 2023.
+On October 11, 2022, the Company received official verbal approval from the WOGCC to flare up to 540 Mmcf (3,000 mcf/d) for 180 days on a group of 20 wells in the BFSU, which was recently extended on March 14, 2023 for an additional 180 days ending in October 2023 at a reduced volume of 450 Mmcf (2,500 mcf/d).
 Flaring more gas from this group of wells will help to alleviate some of the gas gathering system constraints while the GGS debottlenecking project is underway.
 This will enable the Company to relieve production restrictions at certain high pressure oil wells.
-Since then, the wells have been incrementally brought back on-line in parallel with the commissioning of well-site facilities to recover the vapours from the produced volatile oil.
+Since then, the wells have been incrementally brought back on-line in parallel with the commissioning of vapour management well-site facilities to recover the vapours from the produced volatile oil.
 The process has been designed for safety and efficiency considerations as these wells have been restricted for several months.
-Oil production from these wells is not yet stable as the process is continuing, but is expected to increase upon completion.
-The flared gas volumes have averaged approximately 860 mcf/d since WOGCC approved the Application, which is well below the permitted volume of 3,000 mcf/d and in keeping with management's desire to minimize flaring of solvent inventory.
+Oil production from these wells is not yet stable as the process is continuing, but is expected to increase upon completion of the first phase of the GGS/wellsite debottlenecking project.
+The flared gas volumes have averaged approximately 985 mcf/d since the WOGCC approved the Application, which is well below the permitted volume of 2,500 mcf/d and in keeping with management's desire to minimize flaring of solvent inventory.